-- 3. Remove the rubber mat in the instrument panel storage. - Extend the key blade on the new transmitter and insert the key blade into the transmitter slot. - Press and hold the POWER Obutton on the center stack for two seconds.
-When the transmitter is programmed, the DIC will show that it is ready to program the next transmitter.

-6. Remove the transmitter from the transmitter slot and press on the transmitter.
+- 3. Remove the rubber mat in the center console storage area. - 4.
+Place the new RKE transmitter into the transmitter pocket. - Press and hold POWER On the center stack for two seconds.
+When the transmitter is programmed, the DIC will show that it is ready to program the next transmitter. - Remove the transmitter from the transmitter pocket and press a or o on the transmitter.